 Because of the diverse topography and the location of the center near the border of southern and northern Michigan climatic zones, an unusual variety of interesting biota is available for study.
 Many large and small lakes of various water types, several streams and the Flint River are within easy reach for aquatic studies.
 Both a tamarack bog on the site and a spruce bog nearby offer interesting study possibilities.
 Terrestrial communities are equally diverse and range from old field through oak-hickory forest.
 A number of temporary ponds are to be found both in the open and in wooded areas.
 Typical cedar swamps with ground hemlock and a diverse orchid population are located nearby.
 Even a few of the original (pre-lumbering) pines and hemlocks can be found scattered on the site.
 Such a rich area cannot be detailed adequately here, but those who wish to study and observe the diversity of the life to be found in Michigan will not be disappointed.

 Interested in Renting our Facilities at Fish Lake?

 The cost depends on number of nights, meals and size/type of group (school camp or weekend retreat).
-Sample costs (for reference only, actual costs vary):
+Contact us for more information.

 For More Information